Please do get in touch with us on 020 7438 1060 for an initial review and fee estimate.

-Often managers award shares to incentivise people working in the business.
-However, if an employee or director leaves the company, withot making specifuic provisions in a sharehodler agreement or the articles, they cannot be forced to transfer ownership of those shares.
+- Employee shareholders – often owners award shares to incentivise people working in the business.
+However, if an employee or director leaves the company, withot making specifuic provisions in a sharehodler agreement or the articles, they cannot be forced to transfer ownership of those shares on exit.
 Commercially this may be undesirable, as it dilutes the profits for those who remain.The articles and or the shareholders’ agreement can deal with leavers.
 Quite commonly leavers are forced to sell their shares if the directors demand which builds in flexibility.

-- Risks from departing shareholders – without protection by way of agreement with the shareholders then any shareholder is free to take your know how and customers and trade on their own account.
+- Risks from departing shareholders – without protection by way of shareholder agreement, any shareholder is free to take your know how and customers and trade on their own account.
 Restrictive covenants prevent departing shareholders setting up in competition after they sell their shares.
 Non compete provisions are best reserved for the shareholders’ agreement as this increases the chances of enforceability.

 - Lack of flexibility in bringing in new investment – Standard articles come with only one class of share which carries equal rights to income, voting and capital.
 Different share classes enable you to pay different dividends to different shareholders and vary rights to voting and capital.
 This is popular if different shareholders contribute different amounts to the business.
 Different share classes can also carry different voting rights or rights to capital payments on sale or liquidation.
 The articles do have to set out the different classes of shares.
 Fine detail on the payment of dividends on the different classes of shares can be reserved for the shareholders’ agreement.

 Any company with two or more shareholders should have a shareholders agreement.
-A shareholders’ agreement compliments the articles of association.
-For example, a shareholders’ agreement can:
+A shareholders agreement compliments the articles of association.
+For example, a shareholders agreement can:

 Under English Law, shareholder’s agreements enjoy confidentiality.
 The articles of association are publicly available through Companies House.